rive-app/rive-ios/CONTRIBUTING.md

 git clone --recurse-submodules git@github.com:rive-app/rive-ios.git
 ```

 This runtime relies on our open-source [Rive runtime](https://github.com/rive-app/rive-runtime) in order to be built.
-This dependency will automatically be included if you clone this repository with `--recurse-submobules`.
+This dependency will automatically be included if you clone this repository with `--recurse-submodules`.
 If you have already cloned the directory without submodules, you can update the submodules by performing the following from the **root** of your cloned repository:

 ```bash
 cd submodules